 Marijuana is one of the most widely used drugs in America.
-According to the National Institute on Drug Abuse, about 9% of people who use marijuana become addicted, meaning they cannot stop using it even if it is having negative effects on health, finances, relationships, or career.
+According to the National Institute on Drug Abuse, about 9% of people who use marijuana become dependent on or addicted, meaning they cannot stop using it even if it is having negative effects on health, finances, relationships, or career.

 While marijuana addiction isn’t associated with overdose death like other drugs, it can have serious side effects.
 Here are five signs you may have a problem with marijuana.